sofa-framework/doc/30_Components/40_IntegrationScheme/20_Backward/60_NewmarkImplicitIntegrationScheme.md

-NewmarkImplicitSolver
+NewmarkIntegrationScheme
 =====================

-This component belongs to the category of [integration schemes or ODE Solver](../../../../simulation-principles/system-resolution/integration-scheme/).
+This component belongs to the category of [integration schemes](../../../../simulation-principles/system-resolution/integration-scheme/).

 This scheme is an implicit time integrator for dynamic system using the Newmark scheme.
-To compute the new position or new velocity, the NewmarkImplicitSolver is based on the following equations:
+To compute the new position or new velocity, the NewmarkIntegrationScheme is based on the following equations:

 $$
 x_{t+h}=x_t+h v_t+\frac{h^2}{2}((1-2\beta)a_t+2\beta a_{t+h})